Revilo91/comfoclime_api/ComfoClimeAPI.md

-# IDs
+## IDs

+### UUID

 The interface has a UUID, which can be polled with the first two API requests.
-All "/system/..." requests will then need the UUID of this interface.
+All `/system/...` requests need the UUID of this interface.
+In the case of the ComfoClime unit, the UUID is identical to the device's serial number (as displayed in the ComfoClime app, for example).

+### Device ID

-Each device connected to the ComfoNet will also have a device ID (DEVID).
+Each device connected to the ComfoNet also have a device ID (DEVID).
 This can be used by querying data from the individual device.
 Some device don't have a device ID (for example the option box).
 DEVID is NULL in these cases.

-# Known API Endpoints
+## Known API Endpoints

 | API endpoint | function | additional information |
 |--------------|----------|------------------------|